top of page

 WE DON'T JUST TREK TO EVEREST BASE CAMP,

-Everest One is the only Australian company who actually stay in Everest Base Camp.
+Everest One is the only Australian-owned trekking company that offers something truly unique: the opportunity to actually stay at Everest Base Camp (EBC).

 TRIP FACTS